Best Known For

 Believed to have been born in the late 16th century, English explorer Henry Hudson made two unsuccessful sailing voyages in search of an ice-free passage to Asia.
 In 1609, he embarked on a third voyage funded by the Dutch East India Company that took him to the New World and the river that would be given his name.
 On his fourth voyage, Hudson came upon the body of water that would later be called the Hudson Bay.

 While many places bear his name, Henry Hudson remains an elusive figure.
 There is little information available about the famous explorer's life prior to his first journey as a ship's commander in 1607.
 It is believed that he learned about the seafaring life firsthand, perhaps from fishermen or sailors.
-He must have had a talent for navigation early on, enough to merit becoming a commander in his late twenties.
+He must have had a talent for navigation early on, enough to merit becoming a commander in his late 20s.
 Prior to 1607, Hudson probably worked aboard other ships before being appointed to lead one on his own.
 Reports also indicate that he was married to a woman named Katherine and they had three sons together.

 Despite a spring departure, Hudson found himself and his crew battling icy conditions.
 They had a chance to explore some of the islands near Greenland before turning back.
 But the trip was not a total loss, as Hudson reported numerous whales in the region, which opened up a new hunting territory.